How to Optimize Your Resume for ATS Systems

 If you’ve been job hunting recently, you’ve likely faced a frustrating reality: your carefully crafted resume might never reach human eyes.
-With over 75% of resumes rejected by automated systems before human review, understanding how to optimize your resume for Applicant Tracking Systems (ATS) has become essential for job seekers.
+With over 75% of resumes filtered out before human review, understanding how to optimize your resume for Applicant Tracking Systems (ATS) has become essential for job seekers.
 This guide will help you navigate the algorithmic gatekeepers and ensure your qualifications get the attention they deserve.

 Applicant Tracking Systems are software tools that companies use to streamline their hiring process.
 These systems automatically parse, scan, and rank resumes based on specific algorithms that prioritize keyword matches, formatting compatibility, and other criteria set by employers.